stella-cv/stella_vslam/scripts/ubuntu/Readme.md

 ```

 ## Run OpenVSLAM on your own video
-If you want to run OpenVSLAM for your own mp4 video, put the panoramic transformed mp4 video in /dataset, and copy example/aist/equirectangular.yaml to example/yourown.yaml and edit the image size.
+If you want to run OpenVSLAM for your own mp4 video, for example equirectangular camera, put the panoramic transformed mp4 video in /dataset, and copy example/aist/equirectangular.yaml to example/yourown.yaml and edit the image size.
 Then run ./scripts/ubuntu/build_openvslam_docker.sh and run the above "run tracking and mapping" command but changing to your mp4 and yaml file.
+For other camera type like perspective, fisheye, stereo, and RGBD, it will be almost the same procedure but copy other yaml file instead of example/aist/equirectangular.yaml.
+You can find several samples in examle.

 # confirmed environment